s-nunez/admiral-cloud-connector/README.md

 The E-Mail must be the same the user is using in Admiralcloud.
 If the User is Admin, the Securitygroup is ignored but must be set to random number (e.g. 13)

 # known bugs
-* RTE Linkhandler for AdmiralCloud files doesnt work in V11
 * InstallSlot for Storage SQL isnt working, so the SQL need to run manually